 Facebook pages are multifaceted digital properties.
 From graphic design to advertising strategy needs, many page owners hire social media experts and agencies to assist them.
 List your services on freelancer sites and contact admins about your services.

 Facebook’s step-by-step instructional articles tend to be dull and uninspired.
 For those reasons, creators can monetize how-to content with blogs, YouTube video tutorials, and online courses to help others grow and manage their pages.
 For instance, Skillshare has marketing, advertising, and selling classes on Facebook.

 Selling a page is against Facebook’s TOS and policies.
 However, people do it while understanding the risks, including account termination.

 Users get tired or bored or want to move on from page ownership.
 Also, they may want to sell their pages instead of giving them up without reward.
 Selling a page is tricky, but you can get insights on how to do so by reading my post about how to buy/sell a Facebook group.

 Transparency is critical in online marketing and ecommerce.
 It helps to create a fair marketplace and educate consumers.
 The United States Federal Trade Commission (FTC) has guidelines about affiliate marketing, ecommerce, disclosures, hashtags, and social media posts.
 For example, it recommends adding “#Ad” to posts containing affiliate links.

 Be mindful of your activities on Facebook and include relevant details, disclosures, and disclaimers in posts.
-In my group description, I had informed members that posts containing “#Ad” represented the use of affiliate links.
 The more above board you are, the more users will trust you.
-Also, you’ll avoid hassles and legal liabilities from Facebook and others.
+Also, you’ll avoid hassles and legalities from Facebook and others.